Run the model

 Verify a successful run

-Standard output and standard error will be sent to a file specific to your scheduler, e.g. slurm-jobid.out, unless you configured your run script to send it to a different log file.
+GEOS-Chem standard output and standard error will be sent to a file specific to your scheduler, e.g. slurm-jobid.out, unless you configured your run script to send it to a different log file.
 Variable log is defined in the template run script as gchp.YYYYMMDD_HHmmSSz.log if you wish to use it.
 The date string in the log filename is the start date of your simulation as configured in cap_restart.
 This log is automatically used if you execute the interactive run script example gchp.local.run.
+GCHP produces another output log file called allPEs.log which is produced by the MAPL library logger for debugging purposes.
+Several other logs are output for informational purposes only but generally are not useful for debugging.

 There are several ways to verify that your run was successful.
 Here are just a few: